Crochet Slouchy Hat Pattern-Dallas Hat

 Some alternative yarns that I’d recommend would be WeCrochet Mighty Stitch or Paintbox Yarns Simply Aran.
 Both are great worsted weight (#4) yarns that are soft and sturdy!

 You’ll find this pattern rated Easy on the difficulty scale.
 You’ll need to know just the basic stitch combinations as well as the chainless foundation single crochet stitch.
 The combination of the basic crochet stitches is what create the beautiful tulip stitch.
-This crochet slouchy hat is a bottom-up workup.
-A small trim is added at the end, if desired.

 You will cinch the top of the hat together with a yarn needle and a long tail of the yarn.